Top Peer-to-Peer Fundraising Efforts down 2.6%

 The Peer-to-Peer Fundraising Thirty is based on survey responses from the professionals who manage major athletic event fundraising programs, publicly available data and estimates when nonprofits decline to participate.

-A study summary is available at www.peertopeerforum.com.
+Click here for a study summary.
 A CD with extensive survey data is available for purchase on the group’s website and is provided at no cost to dues-paying Peer-to-Peer Profesional Forum members.